- Who are caregivers, and what do they do?

 What can we expect?

-When a person has cancer, there are many ways it can go.
-While there is no way for them to know for sure, your health care team should be able to give you an idea of how things are likely to go.
+When a person has cancer, no one can predict for sure how it will go.
+While there’s no way for them to know for sure, your health care team should be able to give you an idea of how things are likely to go.
 This will become clearer over time and as they get to know the person with cancer better.
 Just a few possible cancer scenarios are:

 - Diagnosis, active treatment, finish treatment, then survivorship with a normal life